eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 #### 4.1.4 QR Code versions of page resources

-*ListOfCerfifiedWalletsQRCode* and *WalletSolutionInfoPageQRCode* MAY be provided to the Wallet Unit by the Wallet Provider when issuing the Wallet Unit Attestation.
+*ListOfCertifiedWalletsQRCode* and *WalletSolutionInfoPageQRCode* MAY be provided to the Wallet Unit by the Wallet Provider when issuing the Wallet Unit Attestation.
 If present, they SHALL be ISO 8859-1 byte mode QR code encoded representations of the original URLs.

 #### 4.1.5 EUDI Wallet Verifier Tool Service* (OPTIONAL)